Ayanabha123456/Pokemon-Battle-Outcome/README.md

 After that run your code in Jupyter Notebook to see the data analytics and the model built

 ## (Note: You can refer to the additional README in the files section for better guidance)
+## (The HTML file in the files section contains a sample test case output)